 Be Authentic.
 Get Off Script

 Call scripts do not work well.
 Why?
 Because customers can tell when a call center agent is using a script.
 It creates an inauthentic and untrustworthy experience.
 It also puts your agents in a compromised position.
 Scripting only serves to hamper agent autonomy, and without the ability to go off script, agents might get flustered when conversations do not go according to plan.
 It offers them no power to create a genuine connection and instead widens the gap between the two parties.
-Train to encourage a connection in conversation, not in writing and memorizing bad scripts.
+Train to encourage a connection in conversation, not in writing and memorizing bad scripts, in order to improve call center experience .

 Creating an emotional connection between call center agents and customers is essential.
 Each call should be treated as a critical moment along the customer journey and an opportunity to build equity in the lifetime value of that customer.
 Continue to empower your customer service team with greater responsibilities that enable them to build emotional connections with your customers.